lilliputten/svelte-randonneur-app/patches/README.md

 Added 3rd optional `opts` argument to `keyed` function. `opts.flat` tells to not use keys parsing and allows to use nested ones.

+Patched `browser-filesaver` library to prevent crashes in svelte SSR.

 ### svelte-headless-table

 - `node_modules/svelte-headless-table/plugins/addColumnFilters.js`